Death. Taxes. George Clooney's bachelor status. For years, those were absolutes you could count on.

 But he doubled down in an interview with The Express that same month.
 "I keep saying I'll never get married again or have children but people just don't want to believe me."

 It was just a scant few years ago he was a dedicated bachelor, battling bouts of insomnia and loneliness in the six-bedroom Studio City, Calif. home he shared with cocker spaniel Einstein.
-But, he told The Hollywood Reporter last September, "That seems like a lifetime ago.
+But, he told The Hollywood Reporter in September 2017, "That seems like a lifetime ago.
 Now my house is filled with the warm sounds of babies crying.
 You should see when my friends show up and see me change a diaper, the laughter that comes from them.
 I go, 'I know, I know.'
 I've given them so much s--t for so many years, I deserve every bit of it."

 He'll take the trade-off.
 Building this life with Amal "changes you in every way that every person who's fallen madly in love changes.
 Suddenly, the other person's life becomes more important than your own," he told The Hollywood Reporter.
 "I'm sorry I was 50-something when it happened, but only because I could have spent even more time with her."

 To hear his dad Nick Clooney tell it, the shift was almost instantaneous.
-The journalist, 84, and his wife Nina Warren were at George's palatial 18th century villa on Italy's Lake Como in June 2014 when a pal called and asked if they could bring a plus one with them to dinner.
+The journalist and his wife Nina Warren were at George's palatial 18th century villa on Italy's Lake Como in June 2014 when a pal called and asked if they could bring a plus one with them to dinner.

 Nick says he reached the same conclusion.
 "Nina and I were actually the ones who answered the door when Amal came in," he told People last year.
 "She introduced herself to us and we talked.
 She was obviously very charming, gorgeous and so clearly accomplished, but by the time we had supper that night, it was clear there was a kindness to her and an inclusiveness."